Engee documentation

 !pip install scipy

-*Magic commands are special commands in various software development tools.
-These commands are designed to perform additional actions that can be useful for interactive programming and data analysis.
+Magic commands (magic commands) – special commands in various software development tools.
+These commands are designed to perform additional actions that can be useful in interactive programming and data analysis.

 !pip install path/to/file.whl

 WHL is an archived format for packaging and distributing Python packages.
-To install a WHL file, first transfer it to File browser Engee.
-WHL files contain pre-compiled package binaries, making them easier to install and manage project dependencies.
-You can find WHL files on the official websites of the respective Python packages.
+To install the WHL file, first transfer it to File Browser Engee.
+WHL files contain precompiled binary package files, which makes it easier to install and manage project dependencies.
+You can find WHL format files on the official websites of the corresponding Python packages.

 To find out which packages are installed in Python notebooks, use: